lennoxhoney/hello/README.md

 # hello
-My second repository on GitHub.
+My first repository on GitHub.
+I'd love a piece of cake.